QuentinSiruguet/YoutubePrivateFinder/README.md

  - Goal : Find a video.

  Could be updated and added to a middleware system for volunteer computing like BOINC.
+(WIP)